 Lim, J. and Mele, C. (eds.)(2005) The Urban Sociology Reader.
 London: Routledge.

-Writing on key themes and issues in this field
+2.Critically evaluate writings on key themes and issues in this field at an advanced level.